ajo01/ajo01/README.md

 Current projects:
 - CourseGPT: an interface for students to ask questions about course content and be provided with accurate and in-depth answers through custom natural language processing models with OpenAI's GPT API
-- Portfolio 2023: built with HTML, CSS, and Globe Gl
+- Portfolio 2023: the current portfolio above.
+Built with HTML, CSS, and JS

 Past projects:
 - UBC Historical Grades: a website to look up information on past courses such as course grades, section averages, pass/fail rates, etc made with Express, Node, and Chakra UI